 GeneCards Summary for HIF1AN Gene

 HIF1AN (Hypoxia Inducible Factor 1 Alpha Subunit Inhibitor) is a Protein Coding gene.
-Diseases associated with HIF1AN include Hypoxia and Severe Pre-Eclampsia.
-Among its related pathways are Cellular response to hypoxia and Cellular Senescence.
+Diseases associated with HIF1AN include Hypoxia and Anemia Of Prematurity.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Photodynamic therapy-induced HIF-1 survival signaling.
 GO annotations related to this gene include protein homodimerization activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen, 2-oxoglutarate as one donor, and incorporation of one atom each of oxygen into both donors.
 An important paralog of this gene is HSPBAP1.

 UniProtKB/Swiss-Prot for HIF1AN Gene